abbasSajjadin/CV-with-React/README.md

 # CV-with-React
-Create an website application to show your CV
+Create an website application to show my CV